adichondro/adichondro/README.md

 I'm Adi Chondro, I'm a software engineer 👨‍💻 who is passionate about web & mobile technologies and machine learning.
 I'm also a self procliamed internet surfer

 **Talking about Personal Stuffs:**
-- 👨🏽‍💻  I’m currently working on something cool :cool:.
+- 👨🏽‍💻  I’m currently working on something cool 😎.
 - 🌱  I’m currently learning About Mobile Development & Machine Learning.
 - 👯 I’m looking to collaborate with other Developers :wink:
 - 💬 Ask me about anything, I am happy to help :smile: